LUMC/gnomad-merge/README.md

 1. QUAL field is updated with the sum of QUAL fields.
 2. AC field is updated with the sum of all AC fields.
 3. AN field is updated with the sum of all AN fields.
-4. ID and FILTER fields are a comma-separated set of ID and FILTER fields.
+4. ID and FILTER fields are a comma-separated and semicolon-separated set of ID and FILTER fields.